-- the recording of foreign exchange gain and/or loss such as for our U.S. dollars and British pounds denominated bank deposits, other overseas assets, and liabilities related to our overseas business, - the recording of impairment losses on available-for-sale securities, nonmarketable equity securities and funds, - the decline in the value and trading volume of our holding of available-for-sale securities from which we expect gains on sale, - a negative effect on our revenues and profits if our consolidated subsidiaries and/or equity method investees including newly established ones cannot achieve our expected levels of revenues or manage costs and expenses in a timely and adequate manner, - a negative effect on our credibility, corporate image, or revenues and profits if we are unable to provide our services without interruption to customers due, for example, to power supply shortage, and - a negative effect on our revenues and profits if new business areas to which we are to emphasize business investment such as content distribution, Machine to Machine ("M2M"), Internet of Things ("IoT"), health care and further development of overseas business cannot achieve our expected level of revenues or manage costs and expenses in a timely and adequate manner.
+- the recording of foreign exchange gain and/or loss such as for our U.S. dollars and British pounds denominated bank deposits, other overseas assets, and liabilities related to our overseas business - the decline in the value and trading volume of our holding of available-for-sale securities from which we expect gains on sale, - a negative effect on our revenues and profits if our consolidated subsidiaries and/or equity method investees including newly established ones, such as DeCurret Inc. ("DeCurret") which is to provide cryptocurrency exchange and settlement business as well as JOCDN Inc. ("JOCDN") which provides contents distribution network ("CDN") services, cannot achieve our expected levels of revenues or manage costs and expenses in a timely and adequate manner, - a negative effect on our credibility, corporate image, or revenues and profits if we are unable to provide our services without interruption to customers due, for example, to power supply shortage, and - a negative effect on our revenues and profits if new business areas to which we are to emphasize business investment such as content distribution, Machine to Machine ("M2M"), Internet of Things ("IoT"), health care and further development of overseas business cannot achieve our expected level of revenues or manage costs and expenses in a timely and adequate manner